ldutoit/stoneflies_GBS1/SNPcalling.md

 ```
 At this stage, we combined individuals across the two lanes.

 4 individuals, L850_V07, L850_V08, S680_D and L550_V02 ( L550_V02.2 in the second lane) are sequenced across both lanes.
 The control GBSNEG1 is also in both lanes!
-We quickly combined them before grouping all the samples into one folder and finishing ther SNP calling using combine_process.sh.
+We quickly combined them before grouping all the samples into one folder and finishing the SNP calling using [combine_process.sh](combine_process.sh).